Last Updated on 3 December, 2020 by Veronica

 Hire a tour to Machu Picchu?

-What to bring on your trip to Machu Picchu?
+What to Pack to Travel to Machu Picchu?

-Mountain boots: that are non-slip and waterproof, especially if you plan to travel any of the mountains of Machu Picchu or walk down from Machu Picchu to Aguas Calientes, the trails are stone, they will be wet and slippery.
+Mountain boots: They are non-slip and waterproof, especially if you plan to travel any of the mountains of Machu Picchu or walk down from Machu Picchu to Aguas Calientes; the trails are stone; they will be wet and slippery.

-Waterproof poncho: Machu Picchu’s jungle climate makes rains very unexpected, both in the rainy season and in the dry season.
+Waterproof poncho: Machu Picchu’s jungle climate makes rain very unexpected, both in the rainy and dry seasons.

 Sunscreen, hat, sunglasses, Altitude (soroche) pills.

 A backpack with your camera, some snacks, and water.
-Try not to carry unnecessary things because you’re going to be carrying them all day!
+Try not to carry unnecessary things because you’ll carry them all day!

 To avoid altitude sickness, here are some tips:

-If you go to Cusco or any city that is above 2000 meters above sea level, it is advisable to take these precautions so as not to suffer the symptoms of altitude sickness.
+If you go to Cusco or any city above 2000 meters above sea level, it is advisable to take these precautions to avoid the symptoms of altitude sickness.

-What I did was take a pill a few hours before I got to Cusco while I was on the bus.
+I took a pill a few hours before getting to Cusco while on the bus.
 Once at the hotel, I took another pill, and then I started drinking coke tea and had no problems with altitude sickness.
 Soroche pills are sold at any pharmacy in Peru.

 There are accommodations for all needs and budgets.
 Here, I will share where I stayed and leave you a generic link from the area to take a look at the most up-to-date prices.